publiclab/plots2/README.md

 Translations are arranged in the YAML files [here](https://github.com/publiclab/plots2/tree/master/config/locales), which are set in a similar way to [views](https://github.com/publiclab/plots2/tree/master/app/views) files.
 An example for adding translations can be found [here](http://guides.rubyonrails.org/i18n.html#adding-translations).

+Since the implementation of our new [Translation system](https://github.com/publiclab/plots2/issues/5737), we now use the `translation()` helper, [found here](https://github.com/publiclab/plots2/blob/438b649669b2029d01437bec9eb2826cf764851b/app/helpers/application_helper.rb#L141-L153).
+This provides some extra translation features such as inserting a prompt visible to site visitors if no translation exists yet.

 To add new languages or for additional support, please write to plots-dev@googlegroups.com

 ## Security